A quick list of Disney’s misses on the Herakles legend (DeDisneyfication, Part 3A)

 - The Moirae (Μοῖραι, Fates) are different from the Graeae (Γραιαι, sea hags with a single eye between them).

-- The Fates were born of Zeus, and so would serve him, never Haides.
+- The Fates were born of Zeus, and so served him, never Haides.
 Indeed, of all the gods, Zeus is said to know what is fated, though even he is not above fate.

 - The snakes Herakles strangled were sent by Hera to kill him.

 - Alkmene (Ἀλκμήνη), rather than being a hapless foster mother was Herakles’ real mother.
 She exposed him (i.e., left him to die in the wilderness) to avert Hera’s wrath whence Athena (Ἀθηνᾶ, or some sources say Hermes, Ἑρμῆς) rescued him and took him to Hera to nurse, as I’ve already mentioned.

 - Amphitryon (Ἀμφιτρύων) and Alkmene were not farmers, but the king and queen of Messene (Μεσσήνη).